A Landmark Musical that Captured a Unique Cultural Experience with Great Artistry and Emotional Depth

 Similarly, when the shy, struggling tailor Motel (played by Cameron Mabie with an antic, quivering nervousness) successfully screws up the courage to ask Tevye for Tzeitel's hand in marriage (he almost flings himself under the milk cart when Tevye flies into a rage at his declaration of love for Tzeitel), but when Mr. Mabie’s Motel unleashes his glee in an ecstatic, upbeat performance of “Miracle of Miracles,” there’s a smile on every audience member’s face.

 Lee Martino's sharp-edged choreography, bearing the unmistakable stamp of Jerome Robbins’s genius (Robbins directed the original production and is considered as much the show’s author as the writers of its book and score), is more than thrilling.
 In the chorus numbers she not only whips up a heightened version of Robbins' original choreography, but in “To Life” also throws in a healthy dose of his "West Side Story" attitude as well.
-You may have noticed when a group of celebrating Jewish denizens and an interloping group of gentile Russians were both present at the same inn, both wanting to dance their cultural dances, the tension seemed high enough to ignite even the night air – so much so that it brought to mind that rumble scene between the Jets and the Sharks.
+When a group of celebrating Jewish denizens and an interloping group of gentile Russians are both present at the same inn, both wanting to dance their cultural dances, the tension seems high enough to ignite even the night air – so much so that it brings to mind that rumble scene between the Jets and the Sharks.
 Call it Gangs of Anatevka.

-The famous “bottle dance” at Tzeitel and Motel’s wedding seem almost identical to those in the original.
+The famous “bottle dance” at Tzeitel and Motel’s wedding seem almost identical to those in the original as well.
 But who would want it any other way?
 Ms. Martino’s dances contain the same formal beauty and ingenuity and possess an athletic exuberance that was a Robbins trademark.
-One thing’s for sure: there’s certainly no lack of earth-stomping, hand-waving and circle dancing — all carried to the giddiest heights and whirlingly abetted as well by the great Catherine Zuber’s original costume design, including the payes and beards, adding verve and authenticity into the Horah, dreidel and Mbende Jewish dances, as well as the iconic bottle dance (no tricks or theatre magic here).
+One thing’s for sure: there’s certainly no lack of earth-stomping, hand-waving and circle dancing — all carried to the giddiest of heights, whirlingly abetted by the great Catherine Zuber’s original costume design, including payes and beards, adding verve and authenticity to the Russian squat dance, the Horah, dreidel and Mbende Jewish dances, as well as the iconic bottle dance (no tricks or theatre magic here).

 On the other hand, Act Two sees Remy Laifer as Perchik, a rebellious tutor who is Hodel's beau, in fine acting form and with an apt fieriness, even truculence.
 The couple excells in their duet together, “Now I Have Everything,” and Ms. Smith’s lovely delivery of Hodel’s somber “Far from the Home I Love” is also among the show’s musical highlights.
 Later, the bookish Chava, played with quiet dignity by Ms. Glick, breaks Tevye’s already burdened heart by falling in love with a gentile Russian, Fyedka (Sawyer Patterson).
 And quite undone by all this chaotic flouting of traditional marriage is the matchmaker Yente, imbued with flinty comic assurance by Eileen T’Kaye.